Alvin Morada

 Alvin Nitura Morada (born 12 April 1997) is a Filipino badminton player.
 He was selected for the Filipino badminton squad that competed in the 2020 Badminton Asia Team Championships.

 Career

 In 2015, Morada and his partner Aries Delos Santos were runners-up at the 2015 Iran Fajr International.
 He was also runner-up at the 2019 Sydney International with Peter Gabriel Magnaye.

 In 2022, under the coach of Rosman Razak, Morada was able to compete in two categories, in the men's and mixed doubles.
 He won two titles in both men's doubles and mixed doubles at the 2022 Cameroon and also Benin International.

+In December 2025, Morada competed at the SEA Games in Thailand.